Skip to main content

 An alarming number of people in the U.S. become sick each year from exposure to contaminants resulting from under- or untreated sewage.
 Current monitoring protocols enumerate indicator bacteria without providing any source information, leaving those interested in remediation without a starting point.
 For the past three years, I have worked in Long Island Sound to identify sources of indicator bacteria using molecular methods for species identification as a starting point.
 This experience has provided me with many insights into the field of source tracking as well as shown me the need for these tools to be developed to the point of standardized implementation.
 I am investigating the properties of these markers and their potential for use in future studies as well as try to improve on weaknesses in the current tools for source identification.
 I hope to continue improving source tracking techniques throughout my dissertation as well as afterward by continuing research in this field by applying these methods to impacted sites.

-Worked with Dr. Field.
+Advisor: Dr. Katharine Field.

 Dr. Nathan Brown